jack-bell1/US-Macro-Factor-Model/README.md

 By design, PCA makes the feature set orthogonal.
 Plotting the matrix including the original US equity factor, we can see that correlations are weak, but present; interestingly enough, the only properties with a notable correlation are the noise components, which makes sense as they explain less variance, suggesting that they are closer to the original feature than others.

 ![PC Correlations](https://github.com/jack-bell1/US-Macro-Factor-Model/blob/main/pca_correlations.png)

+---

+# Closing Remarks

+I am not entirely sure if this factor model will serve as a solid representation of the US Equity market.
+My initial hypothesis was that the US Market Regimes are simply defined by volatility and returns.
+This is theoretically all the things we would need to determine a 'bull','bear' or 'sideways market.

+That being said, this factor model could have the potential to make this approach slightly more comprehensive.
+I am expecting to see more detailed features than the simple aforementioned labels.
+Perhaps there are periods of 'Crisis' which is different to a period of 'stress', perhaps there are times when we should be cautious in our trading, but not necessarily be in a crisis state.

+I will save all dataframes which I think could be useful in the regime model.

+Perhaps we will also try to test this factor model against a simple baseline of VIX + returns as features to represent the SPY regimes.

+## Looking Forward

+I am going to use these features to make a market regime detection system.
+I will also make many regime models using these different datasets, and possibly make new datasets to compare the regime detections.
+Then I plan on doing a comprehensive backtest of all the regime models to see which one is the most effective.

+### Learning:

+I have learned a lot in this project, getting a hands on deep dive on building a simple model and residualizing the factors, this is an appraoch I had never considered before undertaking this project.
+I was also able to do a deeper dive on PCA which has greatly fortified my knowledge in this area.
+I also really enjoyed analyzing the data from a static and rolling standpoint, where I found interesting relationships and insights throughout.

+Looking forward to the next step.